Undergraduate Courses

 Topics

 Rapid and widespread industrialization is changing the chemical nature of the planet.
-In order to have a sustainable future, we need to manage chemicals released by humankind, and to understand their effects on the environment and on us.
-Each year, this seminar course will address the fundamental science behind a specific topic in this field, such as the interactions of our energy choices and the environment, changes in water and air quality, or exposure to biologically-active synthetic chemicals such as pharmaceuticals or personal care products.
+In order to have a sustainable future, we need to manage chemicals released by humankind and understand their effects on the environment and on us.
+Each year, this seminar course designed for non-science students will address the fundamental science behind a specific topic in this field, such as the interactions of our energy choices and the environment, changes in water and air quality, or exposure to biologically-active synthetic chemicals such as pharmaceuticals or personal care products.
+Emphasis is given to reading from both the popular media and scientific literature.
 Restricted to first-year students.
 Not eligible for CR/NCR option.

 Background